 Skip to main content

-Prism turns opaque Soroban errors into plain English, replays historical transactions against reconstructed ledger state, and lets you step through contract execution with full time-travel debugging.
+Grat turns opaque Soroban errors into plain English, replays historical transactions against reconstructed ledger state, and lets you step through contract execution with full time-travel debugging.
 It handles everything from decoding Error(Contract, #3) into the actual enum name defined in the contract, to showing you exactly which host function call consumed the last byte of your CPU budget.

-Why Prism Exists
+Why Grat Exists

 Soroban errors are notoriously opaque.
 HostError(Budget, LimitExceeded) tells you the budget was exceeded but not which call was expensive.
 Error(Contract, #3) tells you the contract returned error number three but not what three means.
 Today, developers debug these errors by grepping through Stellar Core source code, adding print statements, or asking on Discord.
-Prism is the missing diagnostic layer designed to give you the answer in seconds, not hours.
+Grat is the missing diagnostic layer designed to give you the answer in seconds, not hours.

 The 3-Tier Model

-Prism is organized into three tiers of depth, each building on the one before it.
+Grat is organized into three tiers of depth, each building on the one before it.

 Tier 1: Decode